'What were you thinking?!'

 Slowly the hatch above the stairs opened.

 The sight of the island crushed what little hope Dylis had of escape.
 It cast a great shadow over the ship, its steep cliffs towering over them like nature's version of a city wall.
-The sound of the waves hitting the rocks that stuck out of the water in front of the cliffs was driving her mad.
+The sound of the waves hitting the rocks that stuck out of the water to crash against the cliffs was driving her mad.
 It stung like nettle burns and reminded her of how hopeless their situation truly was.
 The currents had to be harsh to make the water move so violently.

 An expedition of flower pickers had been sent out in one of the lifeboats, a good two hours ago.
 It had looked like a miracle when they'd made it past the rocks without breaking as much as an oar.
 She had no idea how they'd managed to melt into the very cliffs themselves.
 It had happened so far away from the ship that she had no idea if magic was at work or if it merely had been a trick of the light.